 How to count words in Python

 Learn how to count words in Python.
-This guide covers various methods, tips, real-world applications, and how to debug common errors.
+This guide covers various methods, tips, real-world uses, and common errors to help you master the task.

-In this article, you'll explore several techniques for word counting.
-You'll also find practical tips, see real-world applications, and get advice for debugging common issues you might encounter.
+In this article, you'll explore several techniques to count words, from the simple split() method to more advanced approaches.
+You'll get practical tips, see real-world applications, and receive debugging advice.

 Basic word counting with split()